rmnavr/fptk/README.md

 (print (pipe x))                     ; returns <class 'str'>
 ```

-Notice that unlike in `->` macro, `.x` is seen as attribute access rather than method call.
+Notice that unlike in `->` macro, `.attr` is seen as attribute access rather than method call.
+This is also in accordance with `.attr` usage inside another fptk macros.

 <!-- __________________________________________________________________________/ }}}1 -->
 <!-- pluckm ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾\ {{{1 -->